mavlink/rfcs/text/001x-battery_improvements.md

 - removes the cell voltage arrays: `voltages` and `voltages_ext`
 - adds `voltage`, the total cell voltage.
 This is a uint32_t to allow batteries with more than 65V.
 - removes `energy_consumed`.
 This essentially duplicates `current_consumed` for most purposes, and `current_consumed`/mAh is nearly ubiquitous.
 - removes `battery_function` and `type` (chemistry) as these are present in `SMART_BATTERY_INFO` and invariant.
 A GCS that needs this information should request it from that message on startup.
-NOTE THIS MEANS that the chemistry and function of a particular battery ID must be invariant!
+NOTE THIS MEANS that either the chemistry and function of a particular battery ID must be invariant OR the message must be streamed.
+Otherwise there is no way to detect a battery change.
   ```xml
      <field type="uint8_t" name="battery_function" enum="MAV_BATTERY_FUNCTION">Function of the battery</field>
       <field type="uint8_t" name="type" enum="MAV_BATTERY_TYPE">Type (chemistry) of the battery</field>